Kamran-Afzali/Kamran-Afzali.github.io/_posts/Bayes_GMM.md

 ###  Conclusion

 In this post, we learned to fit mixture models using Stan.
 We saw how to evaluate model fit using the usual prior and posterior predictive checks, and to investigate parameter recovery.
 Such mixture models are notoriously difficult to fit, but they have a lot of potential in cognitive science applications, especially in developing computational models of different kinds of cognitive processes.
-The reader interested in a deeper understanding of potential chllanges in the process can refer to Betancourt discussion of identification problems in Bayesian mixture models in a [case study](https://mc-stan.org/users/documentation/case-studies/identifying_mixture_models.html).
+The reader interested in a deeper understanding of potential challanges in the process can refer to Betancourt discussion of identification problems in Bayesian mixture models in a [case study](https://mc-stan.org/users/documentation/case-studies/identifying_mixture_models.html).